-Massimo De Sanctis Mangelli This paper questions the prevailing view that Darius I, king of the Persians between 522 and 486 b.C.E., is presented as the prototype of the "just ruler" in Herodotus' book VI.
+This paper questions the prevailing view that Darius I, king of the Persians between 522 and 486 b.C.E., is presented as the prototype of the "just ruler" in Herodotus' book VI.
 This book does present us with a number of occasions in which Darius is significantly, and unexpectedly, generous towards Greeks he has just captured.
 These passages can be analyzed together as a narrative pattern of the kind studied by Henry Immerwahr in Form and Thought in Herodotus, a technique which is mostly employed by Herodotus to give political meaning to his narrative.
 Episodes of this sort in the Histories have generally been interpreted as reflecting an oriental narrative centered around the munificence of the Great King.
 However, I demonstrate that here Herodotus is overlapping this oriental ideology of the "giving king" with a specifically Greek narrative with much richer, and more sinister, implications.
 In fact, if we consider these passages in terms of their likely reception by a Greek audience contemporary to Herodotus, the picture we get is more nuanced.
 The Greeks that Darius spares are also incorporated into Persian life, often in situations close to the emperor.
 Therefore, by partially shifting our focus from the king himself to the Greeks, it becomes clear that Herodotus is hinting at the relevance of Greeks in Persia, a theme which runs throughout the Histories.
 More specifically, I argue that Darius' magnificent leadership became a vehicle for Herodotus to invite his Greek audience to think about the threat Persia was posing to the Greek world, specifically through the incorporation of Greeks into its borders.
-Through the trajectory of specific characters and groups of people, Herodotus investigates the act of Medizing, which he connects with the possibility for a life of luxury
+Through the trajectory of specific characters and groups of people, Herodotus investigates the act of Medizing, which he connects with the possibility for a life of luxury and/or political relevance under a seemingly benevolent king.

-Are they Divine or are they Human?
-Reading the Biblical characters through the eyes of the Talmudic Rabbis | Bryan Kinzbrunner
+eyes of the Talmudic Rabbis | Bryan Kinzbrunner